griga23/shoe-store/StartHere.md

 Lastly we will need a global API key to avoid any Authorization issues:

 Visit Confluent Cloud -> Env -> Cluster -> API Keys(Left Nav)->Add Keys->Global Access-> Give it a name and Download

-https://confluent.cloud/environments/<cc_hands_env>/clusters/<cc_kafka_cluster>
+OR

+You can directly navigate here after login to confluent cloud: https://confluent.cloud/environments/<cc_hands_env>/clusters/<cc_kafka_cluster>

-[Note: This is not recommended in production env, we should use service accounts with granual permissions]
+`[Note: This is not recommended in production env, we should use service accounts with granual permissions]`

-Also copy the Schema Registry URL by visiting, you will find Stream Governance Endpoint on bottom right here:
+Also copy the `Schema Registry URL` by visiting, you will find Stream Governance Endpoint on bottom right here:

 https://confluent.cloud/environments/<cc_hands_env>/clusters

 You will deploy this in your Confluent Cloud account:

 ![image](/terraform/img/terraform_deployment.png)

+You will need following values to perform the labs:
+1. username (Gloabal Key download from poral)
+2. password (Gobal Secret downloaded from portal)
+3. value.avro-confluent.url (fetched from env endpoint)
+4. value.avro-confluent.basic-auth.user-info (Format like this: SRKey:SRSecret)

 # STEP 2: Prerequisite for Open Source Flink
 For performinbg labs based on Open Source Apaceh Flink, we need a local Flink Cluster running: